An Ode to Snow

 he smiles a weathered white-gray smile

-thick red mittens highlight his wave
+thick mittens cover his wrinkled wave

 -